wasimaj4/Eternal-TeleSales-analysis/README.md

 ## Overview

-This project contains a set of PySpark-based data analysis functions for processing and analyzing sales and employee data.
-It includes various analyses such as IT data extraction, marketing address information, department breakdowns, top performers, and more.
+This project is a comprehensive data analysis solution for EternalTeleSales Fran van Seb Group, a telemarketing company specializing in various areas.
+The application processes three distinct datasets to generate valuable insights for the management team and stakeholders.
 ## Table of Contents

 1. [Requirements](#requirements)